-It is all too easy to point to the unconsciousness of the other, but the only thing standing between you and Dubyah-consciousness is eternal vigilance about your inner content.
-You must be willing to explore the sometimes dark and twisted contents of yourself.
-Really listen to the voices speaking in your head all day long.
-Notice that there are different tones of voice, different agenda, different subpersonalities speaking with those different voices.
-Witness the voices or else become them as a sequence of acting out personalities.
+It is all too easy to point to the unconsciousness of the other, but the only thing standing between you and George W. Bush-consciousness is eternal vigilance about your inner content.
+You must be willing to explore your sometimes dark and twisted contents.
+Listen to the voices speaking in your head all day long.
+Notice all the different voices — their various tones and agendas.
+Some are distinct subpersonalities.
+Vigilantly monitor them.
+Otherwise, you become them as a sequence of acting out personalities.
 Witness all the images that appear in your mind.
-It’s said that fear is like a dark room where negatives are developed.
-Carefully study all those negatives, prints, slides and looping videos.
-Evaluate each of them on various scales such as negative/neutral/positive, fear/anxiety to calm/spiritual acceptance, power/love.
+Someone said that fear is like a dark room where negatives are developed.
+Carefully study all those negatives, prints, slides, and looping videos.
+Evaluate each] on various scales such as negative/neutral/positive, fear/anxiety to calm/spiritual acceptance, power/love.

 Exploration of inner content is a pathway of truth that takes great courage, moment by moment.
-Not everyone who glimpses this pathway to truth has the courage to follow it into the labyrinth of the unconscious.
+Not everyone who glimpses this pathway dares to follow it into the labyrinth of the unconscious.
 Consider the poem “The Wayfarer” by Stephen Crane (1871-1900):

 Perceiving the pathway to truth,

 “I see that no one has passed here in a long time.”

 Was a singular knife.

 For an introduction to learning more about the levels and content of the unconscious, see

 Thoughts on Jung

 “Nobody doubts the importance of conscious experience; why then should we doubt the significance of unconscious happenings?
 They also are part of our life, and sometimes more truly a part of it for weal or woe than any happenings of the day.” — C.G.
 Jung